POTENTIAL JOB ASSIGNMENTS

 VALIDATION AND TRANSFER CREDITS

-We accept AP credit toward Bio 315 (Introductory Biology) and Bio 210 (Paradigms of Biology) for sufficiently high scores on the AP exam.
-The transfer of credits for equivalent courses is handled on a case-by-case basis and must be approved by the course director and department head.
+We accept AP credit toward Bio 215 (Introductory Biology with Laboratory) for sufficiently high scores on the AP Biology exam.
+The transfer of credits for equivalent courses is handled on a case-by-case basis and must be approved by the Department Head and the Biology 215 Course Director.

 Dr. David Hale